I went from working in a full-time job to being a freelance fashion illustrator twice.

 Let me put this another way: You’ve failed until you try.

 One thing I hated doing, as a fashion illustrator, was chasing invoices.
 Some companies didn’t pay for six months to a year.
 Others closed down and didn’t pay me at all.
-It was pretty soul-destroying.
+It was

 Then there was the inventory.
 I had boxes of cards, envelopes, art prints and packaging stacked high around my home.